-2-"So...how do you work this thing?!"

 *slaps palm to forehead*

 Right.
 The smart people know that there is a way to flip the camera view around, that's how they all take selfies (I loathe that word, but in reparation for my technological idiocy I will use it here).
 I had been wondering about that little icon of the camera with arrows pointing around it as if indicating a 360 directional shift.
 Yep.
-Cristina is now being photobombed with selfies that I text her:
+Friends are now being photobombed with selfies that I text:

 |The miracle of modern technology: I can now text and share on social media my bad hair days.|